 A hint of agave syrup sweetness and dilution from the stirred ice knocks back the spirit's fire while opening and releasing agave flavours.
 (If you don't

 Slightly sweet, herbal, refreshing and quaffable.
-The good folk at Aperol recommend equal parts prosecco and Aperol topped with a splash of soda.
-However,
+The good folk at Aperol, the aperitivo liqueur brand most identified with the Spritz, recommend equal

 Almond and lemon flavoured gin.
 Subtle, citrusy and (despite generous orgeat) dry.

 Probably the best-known and most popular shot.

 This classic salmon-pinky drink perfectly combines and balances the light rum with the rich sourness of lime juice and the sweetness of pomegranate syrup.

 This short, sharp cocktail is best described as a Banana & Fino Sherry Gin Sour.
 The fino and banana notes are subtle, so subtle that it is not obviously